It can help you, family and the Local Authority understand what you do when you can use some of the terminology in this post.

 There are also many MOOCs (Massive Open Online Course) which provide free courses from beginners, up to University level and beyond!
 Search FutureLearn, OpenLearn, Coursera, EdX, Udacity, Alison to name a few.

-There are so many out there we can’t possibly list them all.
+There are so many out there we can’t possibly list them all, but we have included some here.
 Ask those around you if they can recommend websites if it’s a resource you’re interested in using.

 In much the same way as some online learning sites, there is a range of distance learning courses available that Home Educating families can use.
 Most of these courses are aimed at older children (11 onwards) but can be used at any age if appropriate for the child.
 In much the same way as purchasing a prepared curriculum, the distance learning provider will include the books and other resources necessary for the child to use, and some courses culminate in a recognised qualification.